ucsb-cs56/w20/_lab/lab02.md

 Finally, check the URL shown in the settings.
 It can take 3-5 minutes before it shows up.

 Note:
-* If you are using WSL, an error `The environment variable JAVA_HOME is not correctly set.` may appear.
+* If you are using Windows Subsystem Linux (WSL), an error `The environment variable JAVA_HOME is not correctly set.` may appear.
 If this does occur a temporary fix is this:
 `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`
 replace `java-1.11.0-openjdk-amd64` with whatever version of Java you have installed if needed.